wheresrhys/fetch-mock/docs/_api-mocking/mock_matcher.md

         types:
           - Object
         content: |-
           Match only requests that send a JSON body with the exact structure and properties as the one provided here.

+          Note that if matching on body _and_ using `Request` instances in your source code, this forces fetch-mock into an asynchronous flow _before_ it is able to route requests effectively.
+This means no [inspection methods](#api-inspectionfundamentals) can be used synchronously.
+You must first either await the fetches to resolve, or `await fetchMock.flush()`.
+The popular library [Ky](https://github.com/sindresorhus/ky) uses `Request` instances internally, and so also triggers this mode.
+          {: .warning}

         examples:
           - |-
             { "key1": "value1", "key2": "value2" }